-Another similar type of repayment or relief option is the Federal graduated plan.
+Another similar type of repayment or student loan relief option is the Federal graduated plan.
 This plan is eligible for students who have Direct and Stafford subsidized and unsubsidized loans and PLUS loans.
 With this plan, your minimum payment will start out low and increase every two years.
 You may pay more interest with this type of plan compared to with the standard plan, but it’s a great option for graduates who may not have a lot of money to put toward student loans at the beginning of their term while they’re still searching for a new job.

 There is also a Pay As You Earn plan (PAYE) that was passed by President Obama in December of 2012.
 If you have Federal student loans that were disbursed after 2007 and are undergoing a financial hardship, you may qualify for this option.
 Payments are determined by your adjusted gross income.
 Applicants who utilize this program will have an extended term to pay back their loans and they will also be eligible for student loan forgiveness.

 If you feel like your interest rate is too high and it’s making it difficult for you to meet the monthly payment requirements, you can try consolidating your student loans.
 Consolidating your loans is similar to refinancing them and involves combining all your loans into one balance with one single payment and one low interest rate.

 By locking in a lower interest rate to help more of your payment go toward the principle balance, consolidation helps simplify your debt and makes it more manageable to pay off.